Solutions

-As humans we are becoming increasingly susceptible to allergens.
+We are becoming increasingly susceptible to allergens.
 Research from the US Centers for Disease Control and Prevention estimate that 32 million Americans have food allergies, including 5.6 million children under age 18.
 That’s one in 13 children, or roughly two in every classroom.

-The Food Safety Modernization Act (FSMA) includes prevention of allergen contamination as an explicit part of good practice when it comes to food processing – it’s not just about food borne pathogens.
-That’s because of an increasing awareness that a number of these can be life threatening.
+The Food Safety Modernization Act (FSMA) includes prevention of allergen contamination as an explicit part of good practice when it comes to food processing – it’s not just about foodborne pathogens.
+That’s because of an increasing awareness that a number of these can be life-threatening.
 Allergens are usually grouped into the ‘big eight’ and all of their derivatives:

 • Peanuts